UKCloud/documentation/articles/vmware/vmw-sco-vls.md

 ### UKCloud Portal access

 All UKCloud customers have access to the UKCloud Portal, where they can access the My Calls ticketing system to raise service requests.
-We also use the UKCloud Portal to track and log all customer enquiries, requests, support issues, communications, and information.
+We also use the UKCloud Portal to track and log all customer enquiries, requests, support issues, communications and information.

 ### Knowledge Centre